MicrosoftDocs/sdk-api/sdk-api-src/content/oaidl/nn-oaidl-itypeinfo.md

 </ul>
 The type description of an <a href="/previous-versions/windows/desktop/api/oaidl/nn-oaidl-idispatch">IDispatch</a> interface can be used to implement the interface.
 For more information, see the description of <a href="/previous-versions/windows/desktop/api/oleauto/nf-oleauto-createstddispatch">CreateStdDispatch</a> in <a href="/previous-versions/windows/desktop/automat/dispatch-interfaces">Dispatch Interface and API Functions</a>.

 An instance of <b>ITypeInfo</b> provides various information about the type of an object, and is used in different ways.
 A compiler can use an <b>ITypeInfo</b> to compile references to members of the type.
 A type interface browser can use it to find information about each member of the type.
-An <a href="/previous-versions/windows/desktop/api/oaidl/nn-oaidl-idispatch">IDispatch</a> implementor can use it to provide automatic delegation of <b>IDispatch</b> calls to an interface.
+An <a href="/previous-versions/windows/desktop/api/oaidl/nn-oaidl-idispatch">IDispatch</a> implementer can use it to provide automatic delegation of <b>IDispatch</b> calls to an interface.

 ## -see-also